 - More immune against variations in temperature and transistors Beta.

-How it works?: If the emitter current were to increase, the voltage drop across Rc increases, decreasing Vc, reducing Ib fedback to the base.
-This, in turn decreases the emitter current, correcting the original increase.
+How it works?: If the emitter current were to increase, the voltage drop across Rc increases, decreasing Vc, reducing Ib feedback to the base.
+This, in turn, decreases the emitter current, correcting the original increase.
 The value of R9 should be selected so that the collector voltage is half of the supply voltage.

 - a) Identify the Amplifier Topology:

-- c) The voltage gain can be calculated following the symplified analysis with these equations:
+- c) The voltage gain can be calculated following the simplified analysis of these equations: